 Known across the world in various guises it’s usually called Dukkah or Duqqa (and pronounced dook-a) and although the ingredients change from recipe to recipe, the following is the best one we’ve tried.

-Here’s a photo of all your ingredients.
+Here’s a list and photo of all your ingredients.
 Next time you visit a supermarket load up on them!

 It only takes a few minutes to make, and it’s plethora of uses is wide – it’s fantastic for sprinkling over soups, salads or dips – but it’s an all time favourite with chunky bread and olive oil.
 In fact, ancient Egyptians were eating it thousands of years ago with hummus and bread!